NairaZaidan/Banking-Customer-Segmentation/README.md

 # 🏦 Banking Customer Segmentation
 ### Unsupervised Machine Learning · K-Means · DBSCAN · PCA · UMAP

-> **Internship project** — Grouping 10,127 credit card customers into behaviorally distinct segments using unsupervised learning, and translating each segment into a concrete business strategy.
+> — Grouping 10,127 credit card customers into behaviorally distinct segments using unsupervised learning, and translating each segment into a concrete business strategy.

 ---